mgouzenko/vimconfig/README.md

    convenience command for invoking ctags (I will cover this later).

 ### All Vim versions

+## Preparation
+Before you install, you need to make sure that you've gotten rid of your ~/.vim directory and your ~/.vimrc, or at least put those files somewhere safe.

     $ git clone https://github.com/mgouzenko/vimconfig ~/.vim
 	$ cd ~/.vim
 	$ ./install.sh